-- Abstract: The Human Capital (HK), and Statistical Life Values (VSL) lack a common theoret- ical background, and differ sharply in their empirical pricing of a human life.
-This paper makes four contributions to the theory, and measurement of the latter.
-First, we provide a unified framework to formally define, and relate the Hicksian willingness to pay (WTP) to avoid death risks, the HK, and the VSL.
-Second, we use this setting to introduce a third life value calculated at Gunpoint (GPV), i.e. the maximal WTP to avoid certain, instantaneous death.
+- Abstract: The Human Capital (HK), and Statistical Life Values (VSL) differ sharply in their empirical pricing of a human life and lack a common theoretical background, to justify these differences.
+We first contribute to the theory, and measurement of life value by providing a unified framework to formally define, and relate the Hicksian willingness to pay (WTP) to avoid changes in death risks, the HK, and the VSL.
+Second, we use this setting to introduce a benchmark life value calculated at Gunpoint (GPV), i.e. the maximal WTP to avoid certain, instantaneous death.
 Third, we associate a flexible human capital model to the common framework to characterize the WTP and the three life valuations in closed-form.
-Fourth, we structurally estimate these solutions.
-Our results confirm that the strong curvature of the WTP explains why the VSL (8.43 M$) is much higher than either the HK (438 K$) or the GPV (452 K$) values.
+Fourth, our structural estimates of these solutions yield mean life values of 8.35 M$ (VSL), 421 K$ (HK) and 447 K$ (GPV).
+We confirm that the strong curvature of the WTP, rather than segmented frameworks, explains why the VSL is much higher than other values.

 Hugonnier, Julien, Florian Pelgrin and Pascal St-Amour (2017), “Closing Down the Shop: Optimal Health and Wealth Dynamics near the End of Life”, Faculty of Business and Economics (HEC), University of Lausanne, (paper).